-Since it was laid down when asbestos was a highly prevalent building material, the ship was laden with the dangerous mineral, mostly in the form of insulation.
-Exposure to asbestos is responsible for terrible diseases such as asbestosis, pulmonary fibrosis, lung cancer, and mesothelioma.
-For this reason, up to 30% of veterans are struggling with a disease as a consequence of military asbestos exposure today, which happens when a person inhales or ingests asbestos fibers from the air.
+Since it was laid down when asbestos was a highly prevalent building material, the ship was laden with asbestos-containing products.
+Asbestos exposure is responsible for terrible diseases such as asbestosis, pulmonary fibrosis, lung cancer, and mesothelioma.
+For this reason, up to 30% of the veterans are struggling with a disease as a consequence of military asbestos exposure today, which happens when a person inhales or ingests asbestos fibers from the air.
 However, it is worthy of note that these diseases develop within 20 to 50 years of the first asbestos exposure, as they have a long latency period.